-In this article, you will learn about the Xor_eq in C++ with their examples.
+In this guide, you will explore the Xor_eq operation in C++ along with illustrative examples.

 The following are the designated operators along with the respective punctuators: